-- the date you cease to be entitled to disability benefits due to recovery from total and permanent disability; or - b) the first day of the month on or after your 60th birthday; or - c) your death.
+- the date you cease to be entitled to disability benefits due to recovery from total and permanent disability; or - the first day of the month on or after your 60th birthday; or - your death. c)

 Once you turn 60, even if you had received a disability pension from this plan, you will be eligible for a regular pension from the plan.